amberjohnsonsmile/collaborating-kyle-and-amber/README.md

 ### Task 4 -- Amber
 Slack your partner.
 You should both create an array of objects.
 Each object should have a name and age.

+### Task 5 -- Kyle
+You should create a new directory.
+Move at least one file into that directory.